-If your child’s toy box is big enough for them to crawl inside, ensure that it has ventilation holes and that the lid shuts slowly with fitted rubber or other stoppers.
+If your child’s toy box is big enough for them to crawl inside, ensure that it has ventilation holes.
+Also make sure that the lid shuts slowly with fitted rubber or other stoppers.

 9. For swimming aids, ensure they are completely safe to use

 Inflatables or swimming aids may be made to ensure your child’s safety but also easily cause them harm.
-While it’s meant to keep your child afloat, you should still make sure whether it meets safety standards expected from swimming aids.
+While it’s meant to keep your child afloat, you should still ensure that it meets safety standards expected from swimming aids.
 They should also always be used under adult supervision to avoid any accidents.

 10. Find out if it would fit your child’s developmental needs

 Toys have been found to help in child development but there are particular toys that were made for a specific age or stage.
-When choosing what to buy for your little one, consider whether it’s appropriate for their age and safe for them to use for there are toys made for older kids that are extremely hazardous for babies and toddlers.
+When choosing what to buy for your little one, consider whether it’s appropriate for their age.
+As well as if it is safe for them to use.
+Here, toy safety for babies should be your primary concern.
+That’s because as there are toys made for older kids that can be extremely hazardous for babies and toddlers.